IndicoDataSolutions/finetune/README.md

 python3 -m spacy download en          # download spacy tokenizer
 ```

-In order to run `finetune` on your host, you'll need a working copy of CUDA >= 8.0, libcudnn >= 6, tensorflow-gpu >= 1.6 and up to date nvidia-driver versions.
+In order to run `finetune` on your host, you'll need a working copy of tensorflow-gpu >= 1.14.0 and up to date nvidia-driver versions.

 You can optionally run the provided test suite to ensure installation completed successfully.